| Polarization: ------------------------------- (reference book: The Theory of Atomic Structure and Spectra

 1.137x10^-7 / t_life / g, where t_life

-is the radiative lifetime of the upper level of a spectral line, g is the Lande factor. |
+is the radiative lifetime of the upper level of a spectral line, g is the Lande factor. | | | Although the g factor of molecular lines is usually much smaller than

 that of atomic lines, the lifetime of molecular levels are usually much